James-Guo-03/James-Guo-03.github.io/courses.md

 ---
 layout: default
-title: "Selected Courses and Texts"
+title: "Selected Courses"
 ---

+Here, I have compiled lists of selected courses (and texts) in which I take during college.

 ## Selected Courses in Mathematics